badrelmers/RefrEnv/README.md

     RefrEnv_help=yes            Print the help.

-    *critical variables: are variables which belong to bash/zsh or windows and should not be refreshed normally like:
+    *critical variables: are the built-in variables which belong to bash/zsh or windows and should not be refreshed normally like:
-    - windows vars:
-    ALLUSERSPROFILE APPDATA CommonProgramFiles ...
+    - windows vars: ALLUSERSPROFILE APPDATA CommonProgramFiles ...
-    - bash/zsh vars: (TODO: the zsh list is not finished yet) BASH BASHOPTS BASHPID BASH_ALIASES BASH_ARGC ...
+    - bash/zsh vars: BASH BASHOPTS BASHPID BASH_ALIASES BASH_ARGC ...

-    RefrEnv support the so called bash/zsh Strict Mode like: "set -eEu -o pipefail ; shopt -s inherit_errexit" , you can use the Strict Mode safely in your parent script without worry.
+    RefrEnv support the so called bash Strict Mode like: "set -eEu -o pipefail ; shopt -s inherit_errexit" you can use the Strict Mode safely in your parent script without worry.

 ```